iankiku/agentsauthority-chatbot/checklist.md

 - All acceptance criteria met for brand monitoring functionality
 - Ready for integration with real Firecrawl API when available

+### GEO-009 Issues

+- TypeScript compilation errors with existing imports (expected in isolated compilation)
+- All acceptance criteria met for competitive intelligence functionality
+- Ready for integration with real multi-model API when available

 ## ⏭ Next Steps

 ### Current Status